 Starting from the ground up, rose of Sharon prefers a neutral to alkaline pH soil.
 If you’re not sure of your garden soil composition, you can find home soil tests at nurseries and hardware stores or send a sample away for a thorough test through your county’s agricultural extension office.

-Rose of Sharon shrubs are not heavy feeders, meaning they need little in the way of extra fertilizer beyond your garden soil’s nutrients.
-At planting time or in spring of its first year, you can add some slow-release fertilizer which should carry your plant through the season.
-The best fertilizer formulation would be one offering a balanced ratio of nutrients or with a slightly higher phosphorus level – the K in “N-P-K” ratio on the product package.
+Rose of Sharon shrubs are not heavy feeders, meaning they need little extra nutrition beyond a layer of compost for mulch.
+At planting time or in spring of its first year, you can add some slow-release fertilizer, which should carry your plant through the season.
+The best fertilizer formulation would be one offering a balanced ratio of nutrients or with a slightly higher phosphorus level – the P in “N-P-K” ratio on the product package.
 Note: formulas with a higher nitrogen (N) level will spur leaf growth at the expense of flowers.

-In containers, since nutrients wash out with watering, you might consider following up with a diluted liquid fertilizer in the same type of formula at half-strength.
+In containers, since nutrients wash out with watering, you might consider following up with a diluted liquid fertilizer at half the strength recommended on the label.

 Roses of Sharon will indicate they are being fed too rich a diet with yellowing or browning leaves.